paraenggu/delicious-absurdities-overlay/README.md

 # delicious-absurdities-overlay
-Delicious and fragrant absurdities Gentoo portage overlay
+Gentoo portage overlay with delicious and fragrant absurdities